As a wellness business owner, it’s easy to focus on what you’re not doing or not doing right. But what about the things you’re already doing?

 Not all customers are the same.
 Not all similar customers are even in the same stage of buying behavior.
-Moreover, your own personal wellness transformation — often the driving factor for many of our clients entering the wellness business — is just an example of one.
+Moreover, your own personal wellness transformation — often the driving factor for many of our clients entering the wellness business — is just one example of such transformation.
 It’s not a business model unless you intend to sell only to yourself or people exactly like you.
 Think instead about several people other than yourself that you think your business might be able to help.
 What do they have in common?
 Why would they visit your business?
 Why aren’t they already there?

 These are the things you should be focused on FIRST.
 You have to be able to draw a solid line from a population of prospective customers, to their needs, to your business.
 If at any point you’re wondering where that line ought to be drawn, you’re not on task.
 If you’re just drawing it based on personal experience, you’re probably going in the wrong direction.
 If you can’t see your customers following that line, then you’re going after the wrong customers.

 Once you know who your customers really are, you can design programs for them.

 4. Spending all your time on wellness and none on business

 Think of this as the complement to the business practice above.
 When you got into chiropractic or physical therapy, you probably didn’t really want to be an accountant, did you?
 A human resources manager?
 Maybe a facilities manager, maintenance custodian, or maid service?